Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 - Survey and Experiment
 - AI for Social Science Research

-Across all levels of instruction, I am committed to cultivating accessible, inclusive, and rigorous learning environments.
+Across all levels of teaching, I am committed to cultivating accessible, inclusive, and rigorous learning environments.